-The Single Cancer Pathway (SCP) is a Welsh Government target for diagnosing cancer and starting treatment more quickly.
+The Suspected Cancer Pathway (SCP) is a Welsh Government target for diagnosing cancer and starting treatment more quickly.
 It also indicates where information and support should be provided across the pathway.

-The Wales Cancer Network welcomed a Welsh Government decision to implement a Single Cancer Pathway in Wales from June 2019.
+The Wales Cancer Network welcomed a Welsh Government decision to implement a Suspected Cancer Pathway in Wales from June 2019.

 As a result, every Welsh health board developed plans to ensure the majority of their patients receive cancer diagnostic tests in a timely manner and start their treatment within 62 days, from the very first point where cancer might be suspected.